Responsibility for the burning of Smyrna: Mustafa Kemal's telegram

 Our army took all the necessary measures to protect İzmir from accidents, before entering the city.
 However, the Greeks and the Armenians, with their pre-arranged plans have decided to destroy İzmir.
 Speeches made by Chrysóstomos at the churches have been heard by the Muslims, the burning of İzmir was defined as a religious duty.
 The destruction was accomplished by this organization.
 To confirm this, there are many documents and eyewitness accounts.
 Our soldiers worked with everything that they have to put out the fires.
 Those who attribute this to our soldiers may come to İzmir personally and see the situation.
 However, for a job like this, an official investigation is out of the question.
 The newspaper correspondents of various nationalities presently in İzmir are already executing this duty.
 The Christian population is treated with good care and the refugees are being returned to their places.

-A French journalist who had covered the Turkish War of Independence arrived in Smyrna shortly after the flames had died down.
-He wrote:
+A pro-Kemalist French journalist, Berthe Georges-Gaulis, who had covered the Turkish War of Independence, arrived in Smyrna shortly after the flames had died down.
+She wrote:

 The first defeat of the nationalists had been this enormous fire.
 Within forty-eight hours, it had destroyed the only hope of immediate economic recovery.
 For this reason, when I heard people accusing the winners themselves of having provoked it to get rid of the Greeks and Armenians who still lived in the city, I could only shrug off the absurdity of such talk.
 One had to know the Turkish leaders very little indeed to attribute to them so generously a taste for unnecessary suicide.

+However, according to Kemal's wife, Latife Uşşaki, he wrote to her: "Let it burn, let it crash down", when he heard about the fire.
+According to witnesses, during the fire, he also spoke to a crowd, pointed at the burning city, and declared it a "sign that Turkey is purged of the traitors, the Christians, and of the foreigners, and that Turkey is for the Turks".

+In Kemal's later speech to the Grand National Assembly on 4 October 1922, and in his famous Nutuk speech in 1927, Kemal did not mention the fire at all.
+According to historian Biray Kolluoḡlu Kırlı, the elimination of the fire from these key speeches prepared the ground for wiping the episode out of the history of the new nation.
+Kemal only mentioned the fire briefly, once, in a 1923 speech, where he said:

+Izmir was in flames and smoke.
+Everyone was sombre before this sad scene.
+They had tears in their eyes.
+However, upon brief inquiry I realized that these tears were not because of the fire and the devastation.
+This fire and this devastation did not have any influence on them..., their eyes were filled with tears from happiness because of witnessing our victorious army liberating them.

+Historian Heinz A. Richter considers Mustafa Kemal to have been responsible for the atrocities during the burning.